THC limit on hemp to go from 0.3 to 1 percent

 At Elyxr, all of our Δ8 products come from hemp grown in Oregon, Colorado, and California.
 We support this amendment to the Farm Bill as the one's who grow this crop are very hard-working individuals.
 We rely on them to bring our customers top-of-the-line products, and we believe these farmers shouldn’t fall victim to penalties over such arbitrary restrictions.

 We believe in transparency at Elyxr.
 All of our delta 8 products are well below 0.3% Δ9 THC content.
-You can view our lab reports here to see everything that goes into our signature Δ8.
+You can view our lab reports our lab reports here to see everything that goes into our signature Δ8.